alephium/old-wiki/src/Mining-companion.md

 You can then simply start the process, using `docker-compose up -d mining-companion`, and it will start transferring the block rewards to the address you put in the `TRANSFER_ADDRESS` variable.

-**DISCLAIMER**: If you put a wrong address in `TRANSFER_ADDRESS`, your ALPH rewards can be not usable anymore, or not by you!
+> **DISCLAIMER**: If you put a wrong address in `TRANSFER_ADDRESS`, your ALPH rewards cannot be used anymore (or at least not by you)!
+>
-So double check this address to avoid any mistake.
+> So double check this address to avoid any mistake.

-# Recommendations
+## Recommendations

-It is recommended to run one mining companion per Alephium full node, so that mining wallet password stays local to the full node.
+It is recommended to run one mining companion per Alephium full node, so that the mining wallet password stays local to the full node.